Discrete trait evolution.

 The Mk model

-The Mk model (for "Markov model of k states") is the standard framework for discrete trait evolution.
-Imagine a trait with two states: State A and State B. At any point in time, a lineage can change from A to B, or from B to A, according to certain rates.
+The Mk model (Lewis 2001, Syst.
+Biol.
+50:913–925; likelihood computation in Pagel 1994 and Nielsen 2002) is the standard framework for discrete trait evolution.
+Imagine a trait with two states: State A and State B. At any point in time, a lineage can change from A to B, or from B to A, according to certain instantaneous rates, entries in a Q matrix, not directly observable counts.
+A warning that matters later: if branch lengths are not absolute, the Mk model is only identifiable up to a scaling of all rates by a constant; this creates the well-known likelihood ridge problem when transition rates wander to unrealistically high values during ML optimization.

 These rates are encoded in a matrix called Q. For a two-state system, Q has four entries: q01 (rate of change from A to B) and q10 (rate from B to A).
 Under a Markov process, the probability of being in each state evolves according to these rates.